primitive/nice2Bone/README.md

 # Nice 2B One
 A WordPress REST API based blog theme/app (CSR ONLY)

-Crafted with Node.js, React 18, Bootstrap 4 and Webpack 5.
+Crafted with Node.js v23, React 19, Bootstrap 5 and Webpack 5.

-N.B.
-This was a very early experiment with React/WP.
+This was one of my first experiments with React/WP.
-Not suitable for Websites due to SEO or prod due to performance
+Looked lovely but was not suitable for Websites due to SEO or prod due to performance

 ## Dev Notes